Turkish, Armenian envoys meet in bid to end chilly relations

 Associated Press

-MOSCOW (AP) — Special envoys from Turkey and Armenia are scheduled to hold a first round of meeting in Moscow on Friday aimed at ending decades of bitterness between their countries and establishing diplomatic ties.
+MOSCOW (AP) — Special envoys from Turkey and Armenia met in Moscow on Friday for a first round of meetings aimed at ending decades of bitterness between their countries and establishing diplomatic ties.
+Both countries said the meeting was conducted in a “positive and constructive atmosphere.”

 Although Turkey was among the first countries to recognize Armenia’s independence following the collapse of the Soviet Union in 1991, the two neighbors share a bitter relationship and have no diplomatic ties.